-Dr. Stephen AguiIar is a Provost Postdoctoral Scholar at the USC Rossier School of Education.
+Dr. Stephen J. AguiIar is an Assistant Professor of Education at the USC Rossier School of Education.
 His areas of expertise include motivation and self-regulated learning as they relate to the design and implementation of educational technologies.
-He specializes in learning analytics, data visualizations, and gameful approaches to teaching and learning.
+He specializes in learning analytics, the digital equity gap, and gameful approaches to teaching and learning.

-Aguilar received a B.A. in Philosophy and Psychology from Georgetown University, a M.A. in the Humanities—with an emphasis in Philosophy—from the University of Chicago, and a Ph.D. in Education and Psychology from the University of Michigan.
+Dr. Aguilar has received funding from the American Educational Research Association (AERA), the Herman & Rasiej K-5 Mathematics Initiative, Great Public Schools Now, and 2U Incorperated, among others.
+He received a B.A. in Philosophy and Psychology from Georgetown University, a M.A. in the Humanities (Philosophy) from the University of Chicago, and a Ph.D. in Education and Psychology from the University of Michigan.
 Previously, he taught sixth and seventh grade in East Palo Alto, California and served as a the Director of Institute Technology for Teach For America-Los Angeles’s summer institute.